rinzlerlabs/viam-fan-controller/README.md

 > [!NOTE]
 > For more information, see [Configure a Machine](https://docs.viam.com/manage/configuration/).

-The following attributes are available for `viam-soleng:fan:onoff` fans:
+The following attributes are available for `rinzlerlabs:fan:onoff` fans:

 | Name | Type | Inclusion | Description |
 | ---- | -----| --------- | ----------- |